 Making your way around this sprawling interior certainly takes time.
 Designed within a beautiful art deco building, the library spans three light-filled floors with 4,880-sqms of reading space – making it the largest public library in the city.

-Along with quiet nooks and open reading spaces, there are desk areas for studying, an interactive playroom for the kids, and a computer corner with free Wi-Fi.
+Along with quiet nooks and open reading spaces, there are desk areas for studying, a Kids’ Room and small activity area, and a computer corner with free Wi-Fi.

 Dedicated areas include sections on Thai culture, Asian literature, world literature, international children’s literature and science reference books.
 There’s also a section with Braille and audio books, and the library computers contain over 1,000 e-books.